syncfusion-content/angular-docs/angular/CurrencyTextbox/RTL-Support.md

 ---
 layout: post
-title: RTL-Support
+title: RTL Support in Angular CurrencyTextBox Control | Syncfusion
-description: rtl support
+description: Learn here about RTL Support in Syncfusion Essential Angular CurrencyTextBox Control, its elements, and more.
 platform: Angular
 control: CurrencyTextBox
 documentation: ug
 ---

-# RTL Support
+# RTL Support in Angular CurrencyTextBox

 The **Textbox** provides **RTL** (Right-To-Left) support.
 The alignment of CurrencyTextBox can be changed from **Left-To-Right** into **Right-To-Left**.